Moment

-Using Macro Mode on your iPhone?
+Using the Macro Control on your iPhone?
 Remember these tips for the best results, especially with our Moment Macro Lens.

 An image without an alt, whoops

-Nonetheless, Apple necessitates certain modifications to ensure the proper functioning of this feature.
-In earlier models, the ultra-wide lens could not focus effectively due to its fixed nature, which prompted the incorporation of new hardware for the ultra-wide lens in new iPhone lineups to achieve precise focusing.
+In earlier models, the ultra-wide lens could not focus effectively due to its fixed nature, which begged the upgrade of new hardware for the ultra-wide lens in new iPhone lineups to achieve precise focusing.

 An image without an alt, whoops